bindreams/ssh-tunnel-windows/README.md

 | OS: Linux   | `/root/.ssh/authorized_keys`                       | `/home/<user>/.ssh/authorized_keys`    |
 | OS: Windows | `%ProgramData%/ssh/administrators_authorized_keys` | `C:/Users/<user>/.ssh/authorized_keys` |

-Once this is done, add a temporary entry in your config file at `%USERPROFILE%/.ssh/config/`:
+Once this is done, add a temporary entry in your SSH config file at `%USERPROFILE%/.ssh/config` (create a new text file if it does not exist):
 ```
 Host MachineB
 	HostName <machine B IP address>